 "You have more money in the bank than most kids," Carlisle said.
-"If you're careful, you'll be able to afford to pay cash for a good used car plus manage your other expenses.
+"If you're careful, you'll be able to afford to pay cash for a reliable used car, plus manage your other expenses.
 And as far as a job goes, we live in the largest city in Washington State.
 There are hundreds of jobs in Seattle—all you need to do is find one."

 "When do you want me gone?"
 Edward asked gruffly, clearing his throat around the sudden lump that had developed.

 "We think it would be best to start right away.
-Your mother and I can put you up in a hotel for a week if…" Carlisle said, his voice compassionate.
+Your mother and I can put you up in a hotel for a week if…" Carlisle said.

 Edward straightened his shoulders and met his father's gaze, identical green eyes clashing, refusing to give in to the impulse he suddenly had to throw himself into his parents' arms and weep.
 "No, as you said, it would be best to start right away, so I'll manage.
 What am I allowed to take with me?"

 "No, thank you.
-I'll go pack my things and call a cab," Edward said stiffly, rising from the chair and pocketing his new cell phone.
+I'll go pack my things and call an Uber," Edward said stiffly, rising from the chair and pocketing his new cell phone.
 He pulled out his wallet and placed the debit card inside, removing the credit cards he'd had in there for years and tossing them on his father's desk.

-"You don't need to take a cab, we can drive you anywhere you need to go," Carlisle protested.
+"You don't need to take an Uber, we can drive you anywhere you need to go," Carlisle protested.

 "Edward don't what, Mom?" he snarled, running his hands through his hair as he looked back and forth between his parents.
-"You two are kicking me out, without a car, without a job and without a place to live.
-Don't expect me to be all happy and thank you for it.
+"You two are kicking me out, without a car, without a job, and without a place to live.
+How about you don't expect me to be all happy and thank you for it?
 As far as days go, this one would have to rank as one of my worst."